vectara/vectara-docs/www/docs/api-reference/indexing-apis/core_indexing.md

 :::

-### Low-Level Index Document Request and Response
+### Low-level Index Document Request and Response

-The indexing service operates by accepting individual documents or messages to be indexed.
+The low-level indexing service accepts individual documents or messages to be indexed.
 In a short period of time, generally a few minutes, the new content becomes available in the search index.
 This index request requires the following parameters: